yberrada/MongoDBAtlasDeveloperDay/README.md

 Below is a snippet of what the records look like:
 ![wikipedia file snippet as seen from Atlas](https://github.com/yberrada/MongoDBAtlasDeveloperDay/blob/main/public/readme/previewcollection.png)

-## Exercise 2 : Create an Atlas Search Index and Search
+## Exercise 2 : Create an Atlas Search Index

 #### Explanation and How-to
 [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/) is an embedded full-text search capability in MongoDB Atlas that gives you a seamless, scalable experience for building relevance-based app features.
 Built on Apache Lucene, Atlas Search eliminates the need to run a separate search system alongside your database.